Are you are you interested in participating in a virtual interview about the uptake of ...

 20th January 2021 at 11:50 am

 This website is for existing patients and those considering registering with us.
 It tells you about the services we provide, how to access them and some general information about how our practice operates.
-Please see our Practice Brochure for further details.

 Please note that blood and urine samples can only be accepted if a GP or nurse has requested these.
 They must be received before 4.30 pm each day so that they can be sent to the medical laboratories for testing on the same day.